 Every reader finds himself.
-The writer’s work is merely a kind of optical instrument that makes it possible for the reader

-Every reader finds himself.
 The writer’s work is merely a kind of optical instrument that makes it possible for the reader to discern what, without this book, he would perhaps never have seen in himself. -Marcel Proust

 After completing incredibly satisfying studies of Ulysses and Magic Mountain, we have turned to the next big mountain of Modernism, Marcel Proust’s In Search of Lost Time.
-This is my fifth tour through the Search— each visit reveals new nuggets and gasping moments This third volume considers closely the draw of the social dance and the realm of social power: you might not think the anxious aristocracy of the Belle Epoque will teach you something about the world you live in– you will be surprised.
-The two groups who have made it through the first two volumes in the last six months are lively and welcoming– we have room for two or three in either the afternoon or the evening.
-If you have not read the first two volumes previously, please contact us to discuss.
+This is my fifth tour through the Search— each visit reveals new nuggets and gasping moments This fifth and sixth volume considers closely the seductive agony of jealousy.
+The two groups who have made it through the first two volumes in the last six months are lively and welcoming– we have room for two in the evening (the 5-7 PM group is full).
+If you have not read the first four volumes previously, please contact us to discuss.

 Here is how one Salonista describes the pleasure and work of reading Proust: ” This is a velvet jewel of a book that demands the attention of a lover full of enchantment and obsession ,we need not get impatient as all good lovers perfect their art in taking their time.”